mapeditor/tiled/docs/manual/terrain.rst

     while choosing the right tiles as well.
 This mode does nothing useful when there are no transitions to nothing in the selected Terrain Set.

+.. _terrain-fill-mode:

 Terrain Fill Mode
 -----------------

-The :ref:`terrain-tool`, :ref:`bucket-fill-tool` and the
+The :ref:`stamp-tool`, :ref:`bucket-fill-tool` and the :ref:`shape-fill-tool`
-:ref:`shape-fill-tool` have a *Terrain Fill Mode*, which can be used to paint or fill an area with random terrain.
+have a *Terrain Fill Mode*, which can be used to paint or fill an area with random terrain.
 With this mode activated, each cell will be randomly chosen from all those in the selected Terrain Set, making sure to match all adjacent edges and/or corners.

 .. figure:: images/terrain/terrain-fill-mode-stamp-brush.png